Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Preliminaries: Haar measure averages and Riemannian gradients

 See Fig.~\ref{fig:channelG} for a diagrammatic representation.
 In the dyadic notation, the channel simply reads

 such that we have biorthogonality in the sense that $\bbra\hP_\pm|\hP'_\pm\kket=1$ and $\bbra\hP_\pm|\hP'_\mp\kket=0$.
-According Eq.~\eqref{eq:G2dyadic}, the \emph{doubled fully depolarizing channel} $\G^\doub$ has the doubly-degenerate steady-state eigenvalue 1 and all others zero.
+According Eq.~\eqref{eq:G2dyadic}, the \emph{doubled fully depolarizing channel} $\G^\doub$ has the doubly-degenerate steady-state eigenvalue 1 and all other eigenvalues are zero.

-\Emph{The doubled MPS channel.} -- Similarly, we will need the \emph{doubled MPS channel} for two copies $\CC^N\otimes\CC^N$ of an $N$-dimensional system, where we add one $d$-dimensional auxiliary system $\CC^d$, initialized in reference state $|0_d\ket$, to both components, apply the same Haar-random unitary $\hU\in\groupU(Nd)$ on both composite spaces $\CC^N\otimes\CC^d$ and, finally, trace out the auxiliary systems.
+\Emph{The doubled MPS channel.} -- Similarly, we will need the \emph{doubled MPS channel} for two copies $\CC^N\otimes\CC^N$ of an $N$-dimensional system, where we add to each component one $d$-dimensional auxiliary system $\CC^d$, initialized in reference state $|0_d\ket$, apply the same Haar-random unitary $\hU\in\groupU(Nd)$ on both composite spaces $\CC^N\otimes\CC^d$ and, finally, trace out the auxiliary systems.

 So, in the biorthogonal left and right bases $\B_L=\big(\bbra\hP_+|,\bbra\hP_-|\big)$ and $\B_R=\big(|\hP'_+\kket,|\hP'_-\kket\big)$, the channel $\E^\doub$ has the matrix representation

 Here the matrix elements are defined as $e_{\sigma,\sigma'}=\bbra \hP_{\sigma}|\E^\doub|\hP'_{\sigma'}\kket\equiv \Tr\big[\hP_{\sigma}\E^\doub(\hP'_{\sigma'})\big]$.
 The diagonalization of the matrix \eqref{eq:E2matrix}, yields the eigenvalues